-2018 was already proving to be an exciting year for Adobe with the integration of Magento Commerce Cloud last spring.
-But the recent addition of Marketo Engagement Platform transforms the entire landscape and widens Adobe’s leadership in customer experience.
+Adobe had already integrated Magento Commerce Cloud into the fold.
+But the addition of Marketo Engagement Platform transforms the entire landscape and widens Adobe’s leadership in customer experience.

 Subscribe to our blog